-This recipe for shrimp salad is one that Jungle Jim got from his mother.
+This recipe for shrimp and pasta salad is one that Jungle Jim got from his mother.
 I was introduced to it the first holiday we were married.
 It’s been a favorite of mine ever since and our kids love it now just as much as we do.

 Jungle Jim’s Shrimp Salad Recipe